Palm Springs Aerial Tramway: Incidents

 In September 1984, during routine maintenance, an auxiliary cable snapped and wrapped around the main cable tracks.
 The Desert Sun newspaper reported that if the broken cable hadn't wedged itself under the main track cables, a rescue car with the tram's workmen in it could have plummeted down the mountain into the lower tramway station.
 "Without the snag," a state investigator said, "those two men wouldn't be with us today."

 In 1985, a flash flood buried vehicles parked in the Valley Station's parking lot in mud and tore up about three-quarters of a mile of Tramway Road.
 Stranded passengers had to be airlifted from the area.

-Not all Tramway accidents happened on the passenger lifts.
-On July 31, 1991, a bus carrying approximately 60 Girl Scouts careened out of control as it was heading downhill on Tram Road, killing the driver and six passengers.

-In 2000, the original tram cars were replaced by new cars that rotate slowly, offering riders a 360° panoramic view of Chino Canyon and the desert valley floor.

-In October 2003, a steel cable broke and caused a mechanical failure that left more than fifty tramway customers hanging in mid-air and one hundred passengers stranded at the Mountain station for 4½ hours.
-During the crisis, tramway officials sought a rescue helicopter but could not locate one.
-The obstruction was removed by a tram operator with no training in maintenance, utilizing a borrowed Leatherman utility knife.
+In October 2003, a steel cable broke, causing a mechanical failure that left a tram car with more than 50 passengers hanging in mid-air, and around 100 passengers stranded at the Mountain station for 4½ hours.
+Tramway officials sought a rescue helicopter but could not locate one.
 The Desert Sun later reported that a cable inspector had discovered a break in the rescue line almost two hours before the incident occurred.